JeanmarieJackman/mod-3-calorie-counter-js-practice-nyc01-seng-ft-060120/readme.md

 ---

 ### Setup
 You can find the code for the backend API in the `./calorie-counter-api` directory.
 We are using postgresql instead of sqlite for this project so **make sure you have that installed**.
-Check that it works by running `psql` in your terminal.
+Check that it works by running `psql` in your terminal. **note: i got an error running psql**
 Finish setting up your app by running the following commands:

 * `$ cd ./calorie-counter-api`